Student Budget – How to Set It Correctly?

 Make a list of your monthly expenses.
 You don't have to hunt in your memory, trying to remember each item you bought this month.
 Most students routinely pay by a card or mobile phone.
 Few of us carry cash these days.

 Most banks offer an in-app spending summary.
 If you can’t find it there, or you use multiple banks, try our Finbot app.
 Link it to your bank account and Finbot will categorize your spending.
 This way, you’ll obtain a comparison of how much you spend each month on food, transport, groceries, etc.

 In Slovakia, the most significant expense for students is food.
 Since we don’t pay tuition fees, we can save a lot of money compared to our foreign peers.

 Books, textbooks, and other study materials vary depending on universities and programs, but they need to be bought once a semester.
 Accommodation is still affordable as long as you live in the dorms, and even if you don't, you can always find a student room in an apartment building for a fair price.

-However, food prices have soared, hence you need to consider whether you'd rather eat at a restaurant or student dining hall, both of which have raised prices for daily menus, or cook your food.
+However, food prices have soared, hence you need to consider whether you'd rather eat at restaurants and student dining halls (both of which have raised prices for daily menus) or cook your food.
 The latter allows you to buy groceries precisely for what you need, not to mention that you can cook for several days in advance.